If you’ve scanned a magazine rack lately, you’ve probably seen the “Keto for weight loss” theme presented in a catchy way.

 When you eat a carb-containing diet, your brain sucks up about 120 grams of glucose per day.
 On a Keto diet, however, your brain uses much less glucose (about 30 grams), instead relying more on ketones for fuel.

 Ketones appear to have a positive effect on cognition.
-Probably the best evidence comes from a study on elderly folks taking MCT oil—a type of fat your liver readily converts to ketones.[*] When blood ketones went up, working memory, attention, and task switching performance went up along with them.
+Probably the best evidence comes from a study on elderly folks taking MCT oil—a type of fat your liver readily converts to ketones.[*] When blood ketones went up, working memory, visual attention, and task switching performance went up along with them.

 Then there’s neurodegenerative disease.
 Our brains become less able to utilize glucose as we age, and this likely contributes to the progression of dementia.
 Ketones, however, seem to fuel the aging brain just fine.
 Because of this, researchers are currently studying the Keto diet as a potential therapy for Alzheimer’s disease[*].